louiss0/forastro/apps/docs/pages/libraries/utilities/template-projection.md

 You can create templates in Astro SFC's by using a function called `useTemplaterAndProjector`.
 It's a function that returns two components in a tuple. `Templater` and `Projector`.
 Templater is a component that is supposed to have a child.
-The content inside child is a template that needs to be rendered.
+The content inside the child is a template that needs to be rendered.
-The Projector is the component that renders the content in  Define template.
+Projector is the component that renders the content in  Define template.

 The two components can send props to each other through using a prop called the context.
 The context is an object literal that holds information that needs to be used.